‘What Pastoe stands for must be preserved’

 Reconstruction

 The style fitted in seamlessly with the smaller homes of the reconstruction.
 Simple, flexible.
 No furniture that stayed in the same place for a lifetime, but simple and flexible pieces that changed with the consumer’s taste and phase of life.
-For example, Pastoe had the minimalist wire chair or a modular cabinet system that the user could put together themselves.
+For example, Pastoe had the minimalist wire chair or a modular cabinet system that the user might put together themselves.

 In the years that followed, Pastoe remained the epitome of sleekness Dutch design.
 For example, a generation later the A’dammer by Aldo van den Nieuwelaar, a roller shutter cabinet that vintage enthusiasts will pay hundreds of euros for.
 The products were tastefully marketed with the work of photographers and designers such as Ed van der Elsken, Cas Oorthuys and Dick Bruna.